 According to the MFAs statutes, the APC:

-• draws up detailed plans on the medium and long-term objectives of Greek foreign policy and drafts reports on alternative methods for supporting and implementing the policy;
+• draws up detailed plans on the medium and long-term objectives of the Greek Foreign Policy and drafts reports on alternative methods for supporting and implementing Foreign Policy;

 • draws up crisis management plans;

-The very nature of its mission brings the APC into close daily co-operation with MFA Directorates and with Diplomatic Authorities abroad, since it receives requests for in-depth analysis of special issues concerning the countrys foreign policy.
+The very nature of its mission brings the APC into close daily co-operation with the MFA Directorates and the Diplomatic Missions abroad, since it receives requests for in-depth analysis of special issues concerning national foreign policy.
 It follows that in contrast to the Directorates, which are mandated with monitoring current issues, often of an urgent character, the APC approaches such issues under a mid/long-term perspective.
 This differentiation reflects the difference between the mission of the APC and the missions of other, more traditional, MFA departments.

-Another aspect of the APCs daily activity concerns its co-operation with research and other institutes (e.g. Universities), think tanks, and foreign policy experts working either in Greece or abroad.
-This co-operation often leads to think tanks and/or Universities being entrusted with research, to joint activities and drafting of policy papers, or to events being organised (seminars, meetings, etc.).
+Another aspect of the APC's daily activity is its co-operation with research and other institutes (e.g. Universities), think tanks, and foreign policy experts working either in Greece or abroad.
+This co-operation involves research assignment to Universities/Think Tanks and/or joint drafting of policy papers and organization of events (seminars, meetings, etc.).

-The APC is active at the international level.
-In this context, it has organized a number of international meetings in Greece on specific foreign policy issues with the participation of think tanks and other institutions, and of foreign experts.
-Finally, it systematically seeks to promote contacts and co-operation with similar centres operating under the Ministries of Foreign Affairs of other countries.
+The APC is active at the international level as well.
+In this context, it has organized a number of international meetings in Greece on special foreign policy issues with the participation of think tanks and other institutions as well as foreign experts.
+Finally, it systematically seeks to make contacts and promote co-operation with corresponding centers operating under the Ministries of Foreign Affairs of other countries.

 3. Institutional Involvement of the APC in other bodies Additional responsibilities of the APC Director